Skip to contents

 Definition using a data frame

-We can also massively define the questions using a data frame.
-We can create an empty one using the create_question_data_frame() function or read one from a csv file using the read_question_csv() function.
-In this case we are going to read one that contains images in the statements.
+We can also define questions in bulk using a data frame.
+An empty data frame can be created with the create_question_data_frame() function (which can also be used with the parameter extended = FALSE, as shown in the previous example for the CSV file) or read from a CSV file using the read_question_csv() function.
+In this example, we will read a data frame that includes images in the question statements.

 file <- system.file("extdata", "questions_image.csv", package = "moodef")